mcfarljm/fortwrap/README.txt

 they should work as described by "fortwrap.py -h".

+RELEASE NOTES

+Version 0.9.1 (8/19/10): Added support for lowercase Fortran keywords

+Version 0.9 (8/18/10): Initial release

 CONTACT

-Feel free to contact me at mcfarljm@gmail.com with questions, issues, suggestions, etc.
+Feel free to contact me at mcfarljm@gmail.com with questions, problems, suggestions, etc.

 -- John